-We had the chance to sit down with author Erika Sánchez to ask her all about her inspiration, what it means to be a "perfect Mexican daughter," and why she wanted to write this important book.
+Check out this Q&A with author Erika Sánchez, where she tells us more about her inspiration, what it means to be a "perfect Mexican daughter," and why she wanted to write this important book.

 1. The characters in I Am Not Your Perfect Mexican Daughter are so relatable.
 Are they based on people in your life?